-If you are looking for a particularly après ski scene then Soll or Saalbach may be a better option, that’s not to say that Kitzbühel doesn’t have its hotspots.
+If you are looking for a particularly lively après ski scene then Soll or Saalbach may be a better option, although that’s not to say that Kitzbühel doesn’t have its hotspots.
 For those who are feeling lucky a trip to the casino may be on the cards.

 RESTAURANTS & BARS